 Our Trenton divorce attorney can help guide you through the divorce process and handle all related issues, including:

-- Division of property, debt and investments: The general rule is that whatever is brought into the marriage is divided 50-50.
-However, there are exceptions to this rule, and we will work with you to help get a favorable resolution whether you are dealing with a high-debt or high-asset divorce.
+- Division of property, debt and investments: The general rule is that whatever is accumulated during the marriage is divided 50-50.
+However, there are exceptions to this rule, and we will work with you to help get a favorable resolution.

 - Child and spousal support: Child support payments are determined using a statutory equation that takes income and child custody into account.
 Spousal support, or alimony, is not guaranteed.
 It may be warranted in situations where a person has been disabled, has been married a long time and has not been working, or has no marketable job skills.
 Alimony is often temporary.